 Important Administration Instructions

 Administer TREMFYA subcutaneously.
-Each prefilled syringe is for single-dose only.
+Each prefilled syringe or One-Press® injector is for single-dose only.
 Instruct patients to inject the full amount (1 mL), which provides 100 mg of TREMFYA.

 TREMFYA is intended for use under the guidance and supervision of a physician.
 TREMFYA may be administered by a health care professional, or a patient may self-inject after proper training in subcutaneous injection technique.

-Before injection, remove TREMFYA prefilled syringe from the refrigerator and allow TREMFYA to reach room temperature (30 minutes) without removing the needle cap.
+Before injection, remove TREMFYA prefilled syringe or One-Press injector from the refrigerator and allow TREMFYA to reach room temperature (30 minutes) without removing the needle cap.

 Inspect TREMFYA visually for particulate matter and discoloration prior to administration.
 TREMFYA is a clear and colorless to light yellow solution that may contain small translucent particles.
 Do not use if the liquid contains large particles, is discolored or cloudy.
-TREMFYA does not contain preservatives; therefore, discard any unused product remaining in the prefilled syringe.
+TREMFYA does not contain preservatives; therefore, discard any unused product remaining in the prefilled syringe or One-Press injector.

 Dosage Forms And Strengths